tiagocberti/RepData_PeerAssessment1/PA1_template.md

    dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+   *I prefer to use the mean for 5-min interval*

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.